 (1) In this section —

-“proprietor of a business” means a person that has an interest in a landholder or other entity that carries on a business.
+proprietor of a business means a person that has an interest in a landholder or other entity that carries on a business.

 (2) It is an exception to section 177(2) if the call option and the put option are for, and only for, the purpose of obtaining finance or making other financial arrangements.